Not sure how many days to spend in Cappadocia? Worry not.

 I have bad news… The hot air balloon rides aren’t available every day.

 Whether they fly or not heavily depends on the weather conditions (especially wind conditions) because they do not have brakes on these hot air balloons.

-You could wait a week in Cappadocia and still not get to fly in a hot air balloon (knock on wood)!
+You could wait a week in Cappadocia and still not get to fly in one of Turkey’s most famous attractions! (knock on wood)!

 If riding in one of the hot air balloons is a must on your Cappadocia trip, then we recommend that you stay at least 4 days.
 Of course, this number of days will have to adjust depending on the season you are visiting, but we will get to that later.